 They also have a goat farm, from where they have an Organic free-range Goat Milk.
 Also, free-range chickens are available at their farm for free-range eggs.
 In addition to the above, there is a multi-fruit orchard at the farm for Organic fruits also.
 Their produce & milk also has a food safety certification from FSSAI.
 The goats there love to pose, just see how they all are standing still and giving a pose!

-There are two little guys at the farm which will ensure you are not bored at all, Benji & Pablo the cute little labradors squealing here & there.
-Benji is the older one and remains excited, wagging his tail.
+There are two little guys at the farm which will ensure you are not bored at all, Benji & Pablo, the cute little labradors squealing here & there.
+Benji is the older one and remains excited, wagging his tail all around.
 Pablo is small rather you feel cuddling him all the time.
-They will offer you their unconditional love and would snap you out of any worries.
+They will offer you their unconditional love and would snap you out of any worries in just seconds !

 Best of all, rather than keeping their beautiful farm to themselves, the Gill family decided to open a farm stay for guests!
 A year back they have started Eco Tourism or I say Agritourism with ‘farm-stays’ at their farm to host guests who are interested in staying at the farm so that they can experience life at a working farm & also learn about organic farming.
 They are also registered with the Punjab Heritage Tourism & Promotion Board and listed on their website as well.
 Here you can stay in luxurious rooms with plush king-sized beds as well as a community courtyard for hosting a group retreat or meeting the other guests.
 Such creative thinking is required to make a living on a farm, or I call it a valuable addition.